 We applied cross-validation for all our models to ensure that the results from our train model are valid when the same model is applied to the test data.

 To avoid overfitting our models, we used a cross validation technique to reserve a particular sample of dataset and made sure that we did not train the model.
 To measure the accuracy of our model, we used the MSE metric which is the average difference between the actual value and the predicted value of the life_expectancy variable.
 This metric gave us the model’s average prediction error and our goal was to decrease this metric as much as possible to increase the accuracy of the model.
 We ended comparing the MSEs for our models to determine the best model.

+Influential Data Points

+Add some discussion on the outlier check added in Rmd at lines 506-511.
+Maybe add table of output for these five points.

 Checking Assumptions